P2P Network

 • Smart ban.
 Malicious peers which violate protocols are hard banned.
 For example sending the wrong data for a chunk.

-• Add a method channel.ban() which immediately disconnects and blacklists the address.
+• See the method channel.ban() which immediately disconnects and blacklists the address.

 • uTP congestion control.
 BitTorrent implements a UDP protocol with its own congestion control.
 We could do such a similar strategy with the addition of removing ordering.
 This reduces protocol latency mitigating attacks.
 See libtorrent.org/utp.html for more info.